gvwilson/sensibleadventures/nardica/nardica.md

 "It's a'right, it's a'right."
-Iffy hugged her aunt again from behind, thinking about how sometimes it was okay to tell people things they knew weren't true.
+Iffy hugged her aunt again from behind, thinking about how sometimes it was kappa to tell people things they knew weren't true.
 "It's a'right,"
 she repeated in a whisper.